Malawi – Wildlife Rescue Center Veterinary Internship

 • All the standard vaccinations for Malawi plus rabies vaccination and proof that you are not a carrier of TB.

-The rescue center can arrange for volunteers to venture on a weekend safari in South Luangwa in Zambia, one of the best places to see game in all of Africa, for a special price.
-Other optional activities in free time include game drives or boat trips in Liwonde National Park, snorkelling or diving in the famous Lake Malawi, horse riding in Kande and cycling in Kuti Wildlife Reserve.
+The rescue center can put you in touch with local tour operators who can arrange a weekend safari in South Luangwa in Zambia, one of the best places to see game in all of Africa.
+Other optional activities in your free time include game drives or boat trips in Liwonde National Park, snorkelling or diving in the famous Lake Malawi, and cycling in Kuti Wildlife Reserve.

 Volunteer Experiences